 Enabling Distributed Tracing

-You can install a distributed tracing license, create a tracing profile, and a tracing client all from the PubSub+ Cloud and PubSub+ Broker Manager.
+You can install a distributed tracing license, create a tracing profile, and a tracing client all from the Solace Cloud and Broker Manager.
 During this process, a pod is created that contains the Collector and Receiver.
 The Mission Control Agent creates the necessary telemetry queue, client username, and password for your event broker services.

 To configure distributed tracing for your event broker service, follow these steps: